alexvoss/mkdocs-material-fork/docs/tutorials/blogs.md

 Since the blog posts are primarily arranged by time and not into a hierarchy, their URLs do not reflect such a structure.
-Instead, each post's URL usually contains a shortened description, the _slug_.
+Instead, each post's URL usually contains a shortened description, the _slug_, which is usually derived from the first heading in the post.

 The main navigation structure is the timeline, which you can subdivide into _categories_.
-In addition, posts can be _tagged_ to provide an additional navigation structure based on content rather than time of posting.
+In addition, posts can be _tagged_ to provide an additional navigation structure based on content.

 The navigation elements in the blog are the timeline, with the main index page showing a given number of posts and an _archive_ section allowing access to older posts, organized by year.
-The _categories_ section provides access to index pages for the category index pages.
-In addition, when using tagging, tag index pages can also be available in the navigation.
+The _categories_ section provides access to index pages for the categories.
+In addition, when using tagging, you can also create tag index pages.

-An _author index_ may show all the posts by an individual author.
-Each author may also have a profile page that provides more information about them.
+Navigaton by _author_ helps users to find posts by a specific user when there are more than one.
+Each author index page lists posts by that author in reverse chronological order and can provice more information about them.

 Finally, an _RSS feed_ allows users to subscribe to a blog so that they get notified when you publish new posts.
 RSS Feed readers are often used to access blogs that a user follows.
 They usually support downloading the blog content for offline consumption.

-## 4. Setting up a blog
+## 4. Setting up your blog

-The blog plugin is part of Material for MkDocs but you needs to configure it in the `mkdocs.yml`.
+The blog plugin is part of Material for MkDocs but you need to configure it in the `mkdocs.yml`.

 !!! example "Set up a blog"